-The key remuneration components covered by this report are Base Salary, Total Remuneration Package (TRP), Total Reward (TR), and allowances.
+The report focuses on key remuneration components across the APS.
+These components are Base Salary, Total Remuneration Package, Total Reward and allowances.

 Total Remuneration Package

-TRP incorporates Base Salary plus benefits.
-Benefits include: employer superannuation contribution, motor vehicle cost, executive vehicle scheme, cash in lieu of motor vehicle, motor vehicle parking, personal benefits and other supplementary payments.
+Incorporates Base Salary plus benefits which include employer superannuation contribution, motor vehicle cost/Executive Vehicle Scheme or cash in lieu of motor vehicle, motor vehicle parking, personal benefits and other supplementary payments.